dargall91/Krampus/.github/pull_request_template.md

-Reviewer: Please check all items on the following template before approving a PR into Dev or Master.
+Reviewer: Please check all items on the appropriate template before approving a PR into Dev or Master.

-Developer:
+Notes by PR submitter:

+---
+Developer checklist:
 - [ ] Commit name follows naming guidelines described in QualityPolicy
 - [ ] Unit tests are in separate commits and named correctly per QualityPolicy
 - [ ] Code for completed stories meets all acceptance criteria for the user story